Anu-cool-007/react-webrtc/README.md

+WebRTC app connects to MQTT broker for signalling

 # Getting Started with React and MQTT
 - Create new file called `.env` here you will have your custom configuration
 - You can find example of the configuration in `.env.development` file